LvMalware/lvha256/README.md

 > The LV Hashing Algorithm

-This is a hashing algorithm of 256 bits, created by myself, as an exercise.
+This is a hashing algorithm of 256 bits, created by myself as an exercise, using the Merkle-Damgård construction.
 It was not audited yet, so the security can't be guaranted.
 Don't use it for a real application where the security is essencial (or any application at all).